-They are traditional in Potosi, especially for the celebration of Corpus Christi.
+Chambergos hold a traditional significance in Potosi, particularly during the celebration of Corpus Christi.

 20. Tablillas and Turrones

 These are from the tradition of Santa Cruz, in the eastern plains, where sugar cane is grown.
-Based on the molasses obtained in the sugar manufacturing process, the tablillas are prepared, usually combined with peanuts, walnuts, almonds, etc.
+Tablillas are made using molasses derived from the sugar manufacturing process and are typically mixed with ingredients such as peanuts, walnuts, almonds, and more.

 Bunuelos are hot snacks made with a dough of flour, eggs, milk, and yeast.
-It is perfumed with anise and cinnamon, and deep fried in oil.
-They are then drenched with cane honey.
+It is perfumed with anise and cinnamon, and deep-fried in oil.
+Finally, they are generously coated in cane honey.

 22. Milk Tablets